-Handmade: Making dolls takes backseat to other fiber arts
+Handmade: Doll making takes backseat to other crafts

 Not so long ago, I had a love affair with cloth doll making.
 I spent years burning the midnight oil, honing my craft as I discovered new and exciting techniques that resulted in whimsical little characters, complete with eye lashes, fingernails and moles.

 My handmade dolls started as another way to express my creativity and love for fiber art, but they later became an escape from some of life’s challenges.
 I taught myself through much trial and error and a few books recommended by others.
 I started mostly with simple, faceless African-inspired wall dolls, but after years of experimenting with ways to manipulate fabric and fiberfill, they became more life-like, and I began creating a collection of Victorian-inspired dolls elaborately dressed in fine velvet, lace, taffeta and brocade fabrics.

 What I liked most about doll making was meeting the little people who seemed to come to life in my sewing room after I’d put in more than 40 hours of work on each.
 Making cloth figures helped me develop skills I never knew I had – needle-sculpting faces and hands, designing patterns and making miniature garments, wigs, jewelry, shoes/boots, etc. It also gave me another way to put my years of knitting and crocheting skills to use, making fancy little hats and drawstring purses.

 During that time, there was hardly a week that went by where you didn’t hear about something doll-related.
 It seemed almost everyone was a doll collector, or they knew someone who made or collected dolls.
 And there was always talk of an upcoming doll show, excitement over a nationally known doll artist coming to town, a new technique to learn, a class to take, a guild to join, or a new must-have doll-making book to add to your collection.